-Waltham Fields Community Farm has a goal of distributing a minimum of $80,000 of our farm-fresh produce through food access efforts.
-We do this through the following programs:
+Waltham Fields Community Farm has a goal of distributing a minimum of 20% of our farm-fresh harvests through food access and food security inititives.
+We provide resources and community outreach through the following programs:

 Donations To Food Banks